DataDog/documentation/content/integrations/journald.md

 ### Configuration

-Create the `journald.d/conf.yaml` file in the in the Agent’s `conf.d/` folder at the root of your Agent's directory.
+Create the `journald.d/conf.yaml` file in the in the Agent's `conf.d/` folder at the root of your Agent's directory.

 #### Log collection